alikaraali/dr-vnet-icprai2022/README.md

 # DR-VNet
-Retinal Vessel Segmentation
+DR-VNet: Retinal Vessel Segmentation via Dense Residual UNet

 The weights can be downloaded here. (soon coming)

-Any papers using this code should cite the paper accordingly.
+Any papers using the code and results should cite the paper accordingly.

 ```
 @INPROCEEDINGS{DRVnet,
   author={Karaali, Ali and Dahyot, Rozenn and Sexton, Donal J.},